 In addition to strategic planning, we ran a number of additional capacity-building and culture-shifting initiatives: with regards to operational culture, service centre culture, leadership effectiveness, and board governance.

-The strategy is in its early days of implementation and results will be evaluated in years to come.
-Nevertheless, in less than two years, the organization made monumental shifts that positioned it to execute a truly ambitious strategy:
+In less than two years, the organization made monumental shifts that positioned it to execute a truly ambitious strategy:

 - in vision, with a revitalized commitment to what the company does best — break into new markets.